tommyjlong/wral-weather-card/README.md

 name: Optional-name
 icons: "/local/DIRECTORY_X/wral-weather-card/icons/"
 current: true
-details: false
+details: true
 forecast: true
 ```
-- ```name:``` This is optional, but if present will show in the card.
+- ```name:``` This is optional, but if present will show on the face of the card.
-- ```icons:``` Unlike the Original Weather Card which gave the option to use the icons locally, for the WRAL Weather Card it is REQUIRED.
-For HACS: Set this to ``icons: "/local/community/weather-card/icons/"```
+- ```icons:``` Location of the icons.
+Unlike the Original Weather Card which gave the option to use the icons locally, for the WRAL Weather Card it is REQUIRED.
+For HACS: Set this to ```icons: "/local/community/wral-weather-card/icons/"```
 - ```current:``` Show the current weather icon, the current temperature and title
 - ```details:``` Show the details about the current WRAL weather observations, such as wind, and humidity.
 - ```forecast:``` Show the 5 day forecast.